vaidehitiwari/pay-per-click-ad-fraud-detection/README.md

 Integrate additional machine learning models (e.g., LightGBM, XGBoost) for enhanced prediction accuracy.
 Expand feature engineering to include more temporal and behavioral patterns.

-Contact
-For questions or contributions, reach out to Vaidehi Tiwari at vaidehi.tiwari@mitwpu.edu.in.

 Instructions:

 Save this text in a file named README.md in your project directory.